 Campus Advocacy, Resources and Education (CARE) provides prevention education for the UC Merced community to achieve an environment free from the threat of sexual violence, dating/domestic violence and stalking.
 CARE provides free, confidential and knowledgeable support for those impacted by sexual violence, dating/domestic violence and stalking.
 CARE encourage the UC Merced community to step in and speak up against a culture that allows sexual violence, dating/domestic violence and stalking to occur.

-Disability Services at UC Merced exists to ensure the institution has a mechanism for students, staff and faculty to provide equal access to education for students living with disabilities.
-UC Merced Accommodation Management Services provides services to all employees in need of reasonable accommodation for a health condition or religious belief in order to perform the essential functions of their jobs.
+UC Merced Student Accessibility Services exists to ensure the institution has a mechanism for students, staff and faculty to provide equal access to education for students living with disabilities.
+UC Merced Disability Management Services provides services to all employees in need of reasonable accommodation for a health condition or religious belief in order to perform the essential functions of their jobs.

 We welcome students and faculty and staff members from all backgrounds, and our goal is that everyone here feels respected and valued.
 That philosophy is at the core of what we do.